Nottingham Corporation Tramways: 1901 – expansion

 The council meeting held in September brought forth many new tramway proposals, of which the following were adopted: the conversion of the Forest Road line to electric traction (this had been left out of the original Bill), a line along Victoria Embankment from Trent Bridge to Wilford Bridge, and a line to Sneinton.

 The Nottingham Corporation Act 1902 gave powers for the Forest Road line and for a number of short lengths of tramway, principally in the Market Place, to link up constructed or authorised tramways.
 It also gave powers for the corporation to operate motor omnibuses in connection with any tramway either during a period when it was impracticable to operate tramcars or as extensions.
 The layout in the Market Place caused much argument, and one suggestion was for a gyratory system, single line, that every car would have to negotiate when passing through the Market Place.

-Owing to a decrease in the number of passengers carried, it was found necessary at this time to curtail the Sherwood Rise horse bus service to operate between Basford and Mansfield Road, and, in October, vehicles were transferred from this service to operate on services to Sneinton and Carlton Road.
+Owing to a decrease in the number of passengers carried, it was found necessary at this time to curtail the Sherwood Rise omnibus service to operate between Basford and Mansfield Road, and, in October, vehicles were transferred from this service to operate on services to Sneinton and Carlton Road.

 September also saw two further batches of new trains arrive.
 The first numbered 58 to 67, were ordered from the British Electric Tram Car Company, but were built by G.F.
 Milnes & Co., of Hadley, Shropshire.
 They were open-topped cars with reversed stairs, had 21E trucks, B.T.H. controllers and 2x30 h.p.
 Westinghouse motors.
 The second batch, numbered 68 to 77, were open-topped reversed-stair cars with Brill 22E maximum-traction bogies; the bodies were built by G. F. Milnes, the controllers were B.T.H. and they had 2x30 h.p.
 Westinghouse motors.

 Trent Bridge Depot was completed by 14 September, with lines leading to it along Turney Street and Pyatt Street, and while the relaying was taking place junctions were put in at Trent Bridge and Station Street for the London Road line, although the Bill for this had not yet gone before Parliament.

 A start was made in October on the construction of the St Ann's Well Road section, this being the first new electric line, the others having all been either conversions of, or extensions to, horse tram routes.
 Authorisation was given for the route to be continued to Mapperley, via The Wells Road, but, for the time being only as far as Coppice Road (now Ransom Road) was to be built.
-The construction of this line brought forth a protest from Bamford's, the horse bus proprietors, alleging loss of receipts.
+The construction of this line brought forth a protest from Bamford's, the omnibus proprietors, alleging loss of receipts.
 Earlier in the year, shortly after the opening of the first electric car route, the council had been asked if they would consider the purchase of Mann's Omnibus, Horse and Carriage Company Limited, but this was not proceeded with.